cltweedie/cltweedie.github.io/_posts/2015-10-04-the-first-week.md

 ---

 ![The Team](https://pbs.twimg.com/media/CQVPnQbWoAAPm2M.jpg:large)
-*Left to right: Dan, Simon, Adam, Marvin, Me, John and Patty*
+*Left to right: Dan, Simon, Adam, Marvin, Me, John and Patty.*

 It's been a great first week here at the WGC house!